MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/screen-sizes-and-breakpoints-for-responsive-design.md

 >[!TIP]
 > With [**Continuum for Phones**](http://go.microsoft.com/fwlink/p/?LinkID=699431), users can connect compatible Windows 10 mobile devices to a monitor, mouse and keyboard to make their phones work like laptops.
 Keep this new capability in mind when designing for specific breakpoints - a mobile phone will not always stay in the size class.

-## Effective pixels and scale factor

-UWP apps automatically scale your UI to guarantee that your app will be legible on all Windows 10 devices.
-Windows automatically scales for each display based on its DPI (dots-per-inch) and the viewing distance of the device.
-Users can override the default value and by going to **Settings** > **Display** > **Scale and layout** settings page.